Aergo (AERGO) Price Reaches $0.17 on Top Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Aergo was first traded on November 22nd, 2018.
 Aergo’s total supply is 500,000,000 coins and its circulating supply is 445,000,000 coins.
-The official website for Aergo is www.aergo.io.
+Aergo’s official website is www.aergo.io.
 Aergo’s official Twitter account is @aergo_io and its Facebook page is accessible here.
 The Reddit community for Aergo is https://reddit.com/r/aergo_official and the currency’s Github account can be viewed here.
-The official message board for Aergo is medium.com/aergo.
+Aergo’s official message board is medium.com/aergo.

-It is usually not presently possible to buy alternative cryptocurrencies such as Aergo directly using US dollars.
-Investors seeking to acquire Aergo should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Aergo using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Aergo directly using U.S. dollars.
+Investors seeking to trade Aergo should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Aergo using one of the aforementioned exchanges.

 Receive News & Updates for Aergo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aergo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.